 In general, therefore, a hot area is called a desert if the annual precipitation is less than 200 mm and the potential evaporation is more than 2,000 mm (up to 5,000 mm in the central Sahara).

-In the arid regions of the Earth, the sparse precipitation falls at different times of the year.
+In the arid regions of the Earth, the sparse precipitation falls at different times of the year (Walter & Breckle 2004).
 Accordingly, the zonobiome III is divided into the following subzonobiomes (sZB):

 sZB with two rainy seasons (Sonora Desert, Karoo)